 The Add Interaction button, which allows to add more interactions to the stack to accommodate the chatbot script.

 The emulated device screen to give you the look-and-feel feedback of the user experience with your service.

-In the case that you chose the API Endpoint scenario, where you have your system integrated via API, the platform will add an Invitation Message at the top of the Interactions stack.
+In the case you chose the API Endpoint as recipients, the platform will add an Invitation Message at the top of the Interactions stack.